-Whether you’re a casual Killers fan or a die-hard super supporter, you should be very excited about the band preparing to release their fifth studio album ‘Wonderful Wonderful’ later this year.
-While we’ve still got a few months to wait until its in our ears (rumours are it’ll be out in September), there’s no reason you can’t start swotting up on your knowledge of the Las Vegas band in the meantime with these Killers nerdy facts.
+Whether you’re a casual Killers fan or a die-hard super supporter, there’s no reason you can’t swot up on your knowledge of the Las Vegas band with these nerdy Killers facts.

 He once found himself serving a mushroom pizza to his hero Morrissey, and took the opportunity to express his adoration for the former Smiths man.
 Cruelly, Morrissey ignored him.